jm-vis/jmvis-rfq-batch-mailer/README.md

-Here is a clean `README.md`.
-Copy the full block as-is.
 # jmvis-rfq-batch-mailer
 Send personalized RFQ emails with two attachments:
 - A personalized cover letter (DOCX per recipient, converted to PDF)